 C. To sign money disbursements made in the name of THE CLUB.

 D. To present a statement of account at every regular meeting of THE CLUB or the Board and at other times when requested by the Board and make a full report at the Annual General Meeting.

 E. To serve as Chair of the Finance Committee.

 6.6-5 Registrar

 The Registrar of THE CLUB shall have the following duties and responsibilities:

-A. To be responsible for the registration of THE CLUB’S members and the
+A. To be responsible for the registration of THE CLUB’s members and the certification thereof.

-certification thereof.

-B. To be responsible for enforcing all State and National Rules, Bylaws, and policies
+B. To be responsible for enforcing all State and National Rules, Bylaws, policies, and procedures governing player registration and team assignment.

-and

-procedures governing player registration and team assignment.

 C. To be responsible for the storage and maintenance of records of THE CLUB regarding the registration of teams and players within THE CLUB, and ensure the confidentiality of player information.

-D. Inform THE CLUB of the activities of the IYSA as it relates to tournaments, clinics, rule changes, and other matters of interest to THE CLUB
+D. To inform THE CLUB of the activities of the IYSA as it relates to tournaments, clinics, rule changes, and other matters of interest to THE CLUB.

 6.6-6 Additional duties and responsibilities filled by members of the Board or by designee(s) of the Board of Directors

 A. Travel Coordinator.
-Co ordinate the travel program of THE CLUB; Organize, schedule, publicize, and conduct fair tryouts; Submit rosters from all Travel leagues to THE CLUB Registrar; ; Hold coach/manager meetings; Review performance of travel coaches each year; recommend hiring and dismissal of travel coaches; Promote the overall positive aspects of THE CLUB travel program/teams; Manage all travel fees including uniform fees.
+Coordinate the travel program of THE CLUB; Organize, schedule, publicize, and conduct fair tryouts; Submit rosters from all Travel leagues to THE CLUB Registrar; Hold coach/manager meetings; Review performance of travel coaches each year; recommend hiring and dismissal of travel coaches; Promote the overall positive aspects of THE CLUB travel program/teams; Manage all travel fees including uniform fees.

 B. Recreation Coordinator.
 Organize and coordinate the Recreation league season each Spring and Fall; Maintain database following registration; Compose teams; Forward registration data to the Registrar

 C. Communications.
-Coordinate CLUB communications to parents, players, and potential members.
-Coordinate player Registration Select dates/locations and enlists volunteers to conduct registration; Maintain web site; publish newsletter.
-Review all forms, letterhead, and public documents to ensure consistencies and compliance with sponsorship agreements.
+Coordinate CLUB communications to parents, players, and potential members; Coordinate player Registration; Select dates/locations and enlists volunteers to conduct registration; Maintain web site; Publish newsletter; Review all forms, letterhead, and public documents to ensure consistencies and compliance with sponsorship agreements.

 D. Fields Coordinator.
-Manage field issues; Locate, mark and maintain playing and practice fields; Act as liaison with property owner; Submit equipment needs to Equipment Director.
+Manage field issues; Locate, mark, and maintain playing and practice fields; Act as liaison with property owner; Submit equipment needs to Equipment Director.

 E. Coaching Education.
 Coordinate educational clinics for CLUB coaches and recreational and travel leagues; Recruit and approve all coaches within the CLUB; Investigate coaching concerns; Sit on disciplinary committee for coaching matters; Schedule state licensing classes;

-F. Referee Coordinator Oversee all referee issues; Acquire and assign referees for all scheduled games; Pay referee fees; Provide opportunities for referee courses, both by THE CLUB and licensed programs..
+F. Referee Coordinator.
+Oversee all referee issues; Acquire and assign referees for all scheduled games; Coordinate payment of referee fees; Provide opportunities for referee courses, both by THE CLUB and licensed programs.

 G. Tournament Coordinator.
-Coordinate all aspects of CLUB tournaments and other travel and Rec. tournaments.
+Coordinate all aspects of CLUB tournaments and other travel and recreational tournaments.

 H. Uniforms.
-Responsible to: Purchase uniforms and equipment, including trophies/awards for the league; Arrange for pictures to be taken and distributed; Ensure uniform fees are collected from teams/players; Order/manage playing equipment.
+Coordinate purchase of uniforms and equipment, including trophies/awards for the league; Arrange for pictures to be taken and distributed; Ensure uniform fees are collected from teams/players; Order/manage playing equipment.
 Review Travel uniforms every two years.

 I. Risk Management.
-Coordinate all aspects of CLUB Risk Management; including annual background checks on all coaches, managers, board members, and primary committee members.
-Review CLUB operations and brings to the attention of the Board any potential risks and liability.
-Provide safety guidelines to each league for inclusion in coaching materials, including lightning, goal safety, first aid.
-Work with Treasurer to ensure CLUB assets are adequately insured and liability exposure is limited.
+Coordinate all aspects of CLUB Risk Management, including annual background checks on all coaches, managers, board members, and primary committee members; Review CLUB operations and brings to the attention of the Board any potential risks and liability; Provide safety guidelines to each league for inclusion in coaching materials, including lightning, goal safety, first aid; Work with Treasurer to ensure CLUB assets are adequately insured and liability exposure is limited.

 J. Fund Raising.
-Develop and implement sponsorship program; Solicit logo sponsorships on uniforms; Solicit major sponsorships to underwrite CLUB costs, including programs, trophies, and referee expenses; Work with Capital Campaign Committee to raise capital for field development and operation.
+Develop and implement sponsorship program; Solicit logo sponsorships on uniforms; Solicit major sponsorships to underwrite CLUB costs, including programs, trophies, and referee expenses.

 6.7.
 Executive Committee